-Ed Ruscha’s Innovative Approach To Artist’s Books
+Ed Ruscha’s Artists’ Books: An Innovative Approach

-Jul 26, 2020By Alexandra Karg, BA Art History & Literature
+Jul 11, 2024By Alexandra Karg, BA Art History & Literature

-The Revolution Of Ed Ruscha’s Artist Books
+The Revolution of Ed Ruscha’s Artist Books

 ed ruscha books

-Ruscha’s Famous Artist Books
+Ruscha’s Famous Artists’ Books

 1. Twentysix Gasoline Stations (1962)